ReeezZ/rust_guitar_app/README.md

 **VS Code Integration:** Use `Ctrl+Shift+P` → "Tasks: Run Task" → pick a task

-## 🏗️ Architecture
+## Folder structure

 **4-crate workspace** with clean separation:
 - `shared/` - Domain models (exercises, music theory)
 - `backend/` - Axum REST API with CRUD endpoints
+  - Mostly a placeholder for now
 - `frontend/` - Leptos WASM app with SVG fretboard
 - `xtask/` - Cross-platform development automation

 ### Current Features

 - **Exercise Management** - Create, edit, and organize practice exercises
+  - To be changed, exercises like scales should not need to created manually
+  - Maybe something like generate the exercise id of those from their configuration
 - **SVG Fretboard System** - Scalable and interactive fretboard display
 - **Scale Visualization** - Display scales with different note highlighting
 - **Configurable** - Support for different instruments and fret ranges